NotsumeChan/sdkPyGB/readme.md

 python main.py create *TheNameOFYourProyect
 ```

-4. Once the project is created, navigate to the project directory and start developing your game using the provided scripts and assets.
+4. Once the project is created, navigate to the project directory (it will be inside of the sdk directory) and start developing your game!!
 5. When you are ready to test it, you can use the next promp to build it

 ```bash